thomd/on-webpack/README.md

 Loaders describe to webpack how to process non-JavaScript modules and include these dependencies into your bundles.

-Without any loader, Webpack is basically a bundler for javascript modules (ESM and CommonJS) which adds bootstrap code for module loading.
+Without any loader, Webpack is basically a bundler for JavaScript modules (ESM and CommonJS) which adds bootstrap code for module loading.

-### Transpile Javascript with Babel
+### Transpile JavaScript with Babel

 First install [Babel](https://babeljs.io/) dependencies